k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The Task Execution process consists of the following steps:

 1. Creating a task execution request.
-2. Initiating a Batch process on each task's LU and implementing post execution processes in asynchronous mode.
+2. Initiating a Batch process on each task's LU and implementing post execution processes in an asynchronous mode.
 3. Updating the status of the completed processes.

 A [Task Execution process](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either from the TDM Portal, a direct call to the [start task execution API](/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md), or via a [TDM Scheduling](/articles/TDM/tdm_gui/22_task_execution_timing_tab.md) process.